E. James Hutchens, Chief Executive Officer

 Dr. Hurley obtained his Bachelor of Arts degree from Harvard University and his M.D. from Boston University School of Medicine.
 After spending three years in the U.S. Navy, he completed a General Surgery Residency at St. Elizabeth’s Medical Center of Boston and his Urology Residency at the Lahey Clinic in Burlington, MA.
 He is trained as an adult and pediatric urologist with expertise in genitourinary oncology.
 Dr. Hurley is a private practice community urologist who has clinical affiliations with Tufts New England Medical Center and Lahey Clinic.
 Other accomplishments include launching The Boston Urologic Society, serving on the Executive Committee for the Massachusetts Association of Practicing Urologists, and presiding as the Eastern Massachusetts representative to the New England Section of the AUA.

-Dr. Roger Buckley is the Division Head of Urology at North York General Hospital in Toronto, where he has held various positions 1985, and is considered a top urologist in Canada.
+Dr. Roger Buckley is the Division Head of Urology at North York General Hospital in Toronto where he has held various positions since 1985, and is considered one of the top urologists in Canada.
 He has been vice president and president of the Medical Staff Association at NYGH and a member of the Board of Governors.
 Dr. Buckley conceptualized and opened the Gale and Graham Wright Prostate Center at NYGH in 2007, the first prostate center in the province to offer timely diagnosis, information, expertise and resources for prostate cancer in a community hospital setting.
 He also developed and has chaired the International Bladder Cancer Group (IBCG) from 2006-2016, a consortium of American, Canadian and European Union countries whose mission is to improve the diagnosis, prevention, and treatment of bladder cancer through the application of biologic markers.
-He is currently vice president of the IBCG, and as a member, has co-authored numerous peer-reviewed articles on bladder cancer.
+Dr. Buckley is currently vice president of the IBCG, and as a member, has co-authored numerous peer-reviewed articles on bladder cancer.
 He has an ongoing interest in bladder cancer and prostate research and education.
-Dr. Buckley received his M.D. from the University of Toronto medical school where he also completed his urological Residency and Fellowship.
+Dr. Buckley received his M.D. from the University of Toronto where he also completed his urological Residency and Fellowship.